 Understand IEC 61850 activities and relationships

 IEC TC57 WG 10 (Power system IED communication and associated data models) has started to work on the Technical Report IEC 61850-90-13 - Deterministic Networking Technologies (in IEC 61850 networks).
 The scope comprises use cases, potential improvements, key challenges, technology considerations (TSN, IETF DetNet), profile definitions and compatibility aspects.
 The set of IEEE 802.1 TSN standards (profile) is in discussion and not completely decided yet.
 The use cases and applications are structured and mapped to the following two core domains: substation automation (Station and Process Bus) and WAN-based applications such as tele-protection and DER (Distributed Energy Resources).
-For substation automation network, TSN will be considered as one solution to meet functional and non-functional requirement.
+For substation automation networks, TSN will be considered as one solution to meet functional and non-functional requirement.
 The following features of TSN are especially interesting for applications and networks based on IEC 61850:

 Bounded latency